gri-gus/streamdeck-python-sdk/README.md

 7. Go to the Stream Deck application in the `MyTestCategory` category and set the `My action` action to any button.
 8. Check the operation of the `My action` action.
    When clicked, the following happens:
-    1. The github page opens.
+    1. The GitHub page opens.
     2. ✅ appears on the button.

 Next, edit the project in accordance with the official documentation [Stream Deck SDK](https://docs.elgato.com/sdk).